-Continu Ongoin ously and g Other Specify:

-Other Specify:

-Data Aggregation and Anal

-Responsible Party for data aggregation and analysis (a that applies): data aggregation and k each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-☒ State Medicaid Agenc y □ Weekly

-Operating Agency ☐ Monthly

-Sub-State Entity Quarter ly

-Other Specify: ⊠ Annuall

-Continu ously and Ongoing
+Continuously and Ongoing

 Other Specify:

 b.
 Sub-assurance: The State monitors service plan development in accordance with its policies and procedures.